 Think of what you love to do and start from there.
-Entering a business which you are passionate about ensures that you will have the enthusiasm and determination to make it work.
+Entering a business that you are passionate about ensures that you will have the enthusiasm and determination to make it work.

 Read the newspaper and buy a few magazines about entrepreneurship to get an update on profitable industries to invest in.
-Try to learn what’s currently in demand in other cities or other countries and see if you can bring that business to your local market.
-I advise that you investigate in your own niche and industry first so that you can likewise set up for possible innovations.
+Try to learn what’s currently in demand in other cities or other countries.
+Then see if you can bring that business to your local market.
+I advise that you investigate your own niche and industry first so that you can likewise set up for possible innovations.

 Local clothing company, Bench saw this opportunity and created their own underwear line and marketed it to the middle class.
 Young urban professionals took the product and this became another landmark in the business success of that company.

-Venturing into this type of business can be difficult because you will be competing with more established companies with an ingrained customer loyalty.
-One way to solve this problem is to consider acquiring a franchise of these businesses and laying your foundation in an area not yet reached or fully penetrated by the brand.
+Venturing into this type of business can be difficult because you will be competing with more established companies with ingrained customer loyalty.
+One way to solve this problem is to consider acquiring a franchise of these businesses.
+And then laying your foundation in an area not yet reached or fully penetrated by the brand.

 I was inclined to say Invent as the last way to find a good business idea but I changed my mind and settled with Innovate.
-While it is true that pioneering minds led to the formation of many great companies such as Ford, GE and IBM, I believe that we have surpassed the period of invention and is now living in an era of innovation.
+Pioneering minds led to the formation of many great companies such as Ford, GE, and IBM.
+But I believe that we have surpassed the period of invention and are now living in an era of innovation.

-Most, if not all, of the products and services that come out nowadays are improvements of the original version or an integration of several old concepts.
+Most, if not all, of the products and services that come out nowadays, are improvements of the original version or integration of several old concepts.
 Fostering an innovative mind starts with opening your eyes to what’s around us and allowing ourselves to think different.

 Look in your periphery and search for things that you can remodel or reinvent.
-Start by being critical to the products and services which you frequently avail and ask yourself, “If given a chance to innovate, what would I do to improve and add more value to this?”
+Start by being critical to the products and services which you frequently avail.
+Then ask yourself, “If given a chance to innovate, what would I do to improve and add more value to this?”

-My favorite example to this technique is Ice Monster.
-Their slogan claims that it’s a new way of eating ice – and if you look at their products, the concept is really nothing new.
+My favorite example of this technique is Ice Monster.
+Their slogan claims that it’s a new way of eating ice.
+And if you look at their products, the concept is really nothing new.
 The Snow Cone was invented in 1920 and it became a big hit.
-Ice Monster just innovated on the idea and instead of the brightly colored sugary syrup, they used real fruits to top their finely shaved ice.
+Ice Monster just innovated on the idea.
+Instead of the brightly colored sugary syrup, they used real fruits to top their finely shaved ice.